steward/steward/README.md

-#### I am the steward of many websites
+#### I am the steward of websites

 A steward ensures the comfort, safety, and satisfaction of passengers and crew through a range of hospitality and housekeeping services.

 #### What I do

 Make community websites work.
+Usually legacy systems that have customized original software beyond recognition.

 #### Why I'm here